-We recommend following the convention of naming views from TRIV by the name of the sort to which Elt is mapped, when the name of this sort is not structured.4 Thus, a view from the theory TRIV to the module INT that sends the sort Elt to Int should be named Int (as we shall see in Section 7.12.1, the view Int is predefined in Maude).
+We recommend following the convention of naming views from TRIV by the name of the sort to which Elt is mapped.
+Thus, a view from the theory TRIV to the module INT that sends the sort Elt to Int should be named Int (as we shall see in Section 8.12.1, the view Int is predefined in Maude).